Helen Sham-Ho

-Helen Wai-Har Sham-Ho OAM (何沈慧霞 (Hé Shěn Huìxiá)) (born 9 September 1943) is a former Australian politician.
+Helen Wai-Har Sham-Ho OAM (何沈慧霞 (Hé Shěn Huìxiá)) (born 9 September 1943) is a former Hong Kong-born Australian politician.

 Early life and education

 Of Bao'an Hakka ancestry, Sham-Ho was born in Hong Kong.
-She migrated to Australia in 1961.
+She migrated to Australia in 1961, married an Australian in 1964, and became a citizen in 1968.

 She earned a Bachelor of Arts and a Diploma of Social Work from the University of Sydney, graduating in 1967, and earned an LL.B. at Macquarie University.

 Her first marriage produced two daughters; her second marriage was to Robert Ho on 15 December 1987.
-In 1982 she had joined the Epping Branch of the Liberal Party.
+In 1982, she had joined the Epping Branch of the Liberal Party.

 Political career

 In 1988, she was elected to the New South Wales Legislative Council for the Liberal Party.
-She was the first Chinese to be elected to an Australian parliament.
+She was the first ethnic Chinese person to be elected to an Australian parliament.
 She continued as a Liberal MLC until 1998, when she resigned from the party to sit as an independent.
 She retired before the 2003 election.